hi5-conference/website/README.md

 For development use `jekyll --server` into a project main directory to launch simple HTTP server.
 To make SVG files being sent with a proper content type you also have to install WEBrick gem by executing `sudo gem install webrick`

-Please do NOT commit resulting documents struture form `_site` directory.
+Please do NOT commit resulting documents struture from `_site` directory.

 Things to do